sandstorm/dev-script-runner/README.md

 ```
 **Tasks starting with `_` are expected to be private and will be ignored**

-**You should not use UPPERCASE tasks in your `dev.sh`**
+**You should not use UPPERCASE tasks in your `dev.sh`** as they might be used to provide
+utilities. e.g. `dev DSR_INIT` to init your folder with all the files needed by the
+Dev Script Runner

 ### Passing arguments

-You can run a task providing additional arguments that will be passed to your dev.sh
+You can run a task providing additional arguments that will be passed to your `dev.sh`
 transparently.

 The only exception are the `-h` and `--help` flags that are handled by the DevScriptRunner.
-You should not use them in your `dev.sh` script.
+If you implement them in your `dev.sh` script they will only work if you call your script
+directly. `./dev.sh --help` will run your own implementation.

 ```bash
 dev sometask arg1 arg2 agr3